 To raise educational aspiration and attract outstanding applicants who might not otherwise have considered applying to Keble, the College operates an extensive outreach programme as part of University-wide initiatives to widen access.
 This programme is under the responsibility of the Senior Tutor and includes an extensive programme of visits by schools to the College, open days, admissions symposia for teachers, as well as visits to schools and guidance and information on the College website for prospective applicants.
+In 2017, the College appointed an Outreach and Career Development Fellow to strengthen its activities in this area.
 In agreement with the other Oxford colleges as an outreach initiative, the College has particular links with prospective applicants from Birmingham and surrounding areas.
 More detail is provided below.